dashpay/docs-platform/docs/reference/data-contracts.md

 ### Document Indices

 Document indices may be defined if indexing on document fields is required.
-The `indices` object should be excluded for documents that do not require indices.
+The `indices` object should only be included for documents with at least one index.

 The `indices` array consists of: